princemuel/princemuel/app/pages/privacy-policy.md

 publishedAt: 2024-4-23
 ---

-import Link from "@/components/link.astro";

-export const components = { a: Link };

-# {frontmatter.title}

 princemuel.com (&apos;we&apos;, &apos;us&apos;, or &apos;our&apos;)
-provides this Privacy Policy to inform you of our policies and procedures regarding the collection, use and disclosure of personal information we may receive from users of our website (&apos;Site&apos;), accessible from https://princemuel.com, and any other services offered by us in connection with our site (any and all of the foregoing the &apos;Services&apos;).
+provides this Privacy Policy to inform you of our policies and procedures regarding the collection, use and disclosure of personal information we may receive from users of our website (&apos;Site&apos;), accessible from <https://princemuel.com>, and any other services offered by us in connection with our site (any and all of the foregoing the &apos;Services&apos;).

-If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us at vansomecsam@gmail.com.
+If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us at <vansomecsam@gmail.com>.
 This Privacy Policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or collect in princemuel.com.
 This policy is not applicable to any information collected offline or